byui-cit/wdd131/src/prove/mission-statement-2.md

 We will start the dark theme with the following changes: set the background color to `#333`, a nice dark grey.
 Then set the font color to white.

 Take a look at the page with those changes.
 What do you notice?
 The subtitle we made blue last week.
 The blue on black is a little hard to read.
-This could actually be an [accessibility]https://developer.mozilla.org/en-US/docs/Web/Accessibility) issue.
-Making a site accessible mean that we do everything we can to make it work for everyone, including people who may have some sort of disability like vision issues.
+This could actually be an [accessibility](https://developer.mozilla.org/en-US/docs/Web/Accessibility) issue.
+Making a site accessible means that we do everything we can to make it work for everyone, including people who may have some sort of disability like vision issues.

 Accessibility guidelines recommend that the contrast between colors be at least 4 for smaller text.
 We can easily check this in Chrome or Firefox.
 These instructions will assume you are using Chrome.